 - More than 45 million 'index units' (approximately UYU 207 million) in a company with projects or activities promoted by the Inversions Law, directly or indirectly.

-- More than 3.5 million ‘index units’ (approximately UYU 16.1 million) in real estate property, provided that it is carried out from 1 July 2020, and the individual is present in Uruguay for at least 60 days.
+- More than 3.5 million ‘index units’ (approximately UYU 16.1 million), in real estate property, provided that it is carried out from 1 July 12020, and the individual is present in Uruguay for at least 60 days.
 If no new acquisitions are made, the updated fiscal cost will be considered for each property.

-- More than 15 million ‘index units’ (approximately UYU 69 million) in a company, provided that it is carried out from 1 July 2020 and at least 15 new full time jobs are created during the civil year.
+- More than 15 million ‘index units’ (approximately UYU 69 million), in a company, provided that it is carried out from 1 July 2020 and at least 15 new full-time jobs in dependent relationship are created (during the civil year).
 New jobs are those generated from 1 July 2020 and are not related to a reduction of jobs in a related party.